Part 02. Getting started with R and Rcmdr

 2. Start R

-Figure displays R session immediately after start, running on macOS.
+MacOS users, the app is simply R.app.
+Figure 1 displays R session immediately after start, running on macOS.

-3. Start R Commander
+3. Start script editor

-It is not necessary to run R in RStudio or, for that matter, R Commander.
-The basic R GUI includes the facility to start, open, and save script files, which is the lifeblood of R coding.
-However, as of Fall 2023 I continue to recommend that new statistics students run R within R Commander because it provides access to function calls from drop down menus.
+However, as of Fall 2025 I continue to recommend that new statistics students run R within R Commander because it provides access to function calls from drop down menus.
 Off we go.

 At the R prompt (the “>” in Figure 1), type